 We are a leader in the field of gene therapy and seek to deliver to patients suffering from rare and other devastating diseases single treatments with potentially curative results.
-We are advancing a pipeline of innovative gene therapies, including product candidates for the treatment of Huntington's disease, hemophilia B, temporal lobe epilepsy and Fabry disease.
+We are advancing a pipeline of innovative gene therapies, including product candidates for the treatment of Huntington's disease, hemophilia B, which effective May 6, 2021, we licensed to CSL Behring LLC ("CSL Behring"), temporal lobe epilepsy and Fabry disease.
 We believe our validated technology platform and manufacturing capabilities provide us distinct competitive advantages, including the potential to reduce development risk, cost, and time to market.
 We produce our Adeno-associated virus ("AAV") -based gene therapies in our own facilities with a proprietary, commercial-scale, current good manufacturing practices ("cGMP")-compliant, manufacturing process.
 We believe our Lexington, Massachusetts-based facility is one of the world's most versatile gene therapy manufacturing facilities.